ayoub3bidi/reddit-clone/README.md

 ```

 Runs the server side of the app in the development (it will run simultaneously both of the `watch` and `dev` commands) on [http://localhost:5000](http://localhost:5000).

+Note: for better experience with the comments please consider installing [Better comments](https://rb.gy/dgxjrh) extension on VS code.